Laxmi-Dhungel/Diabetes_data_analysis/README.md

 ![Age_diabetic_percentages](https://github.com/Laxmi-Dhungel/Diabetes_data_analysis-kaggle/assets/154451345/d00096bc-034b-4d9c-bda1-7c5d2faaee63)

 Figure 7.
 The line graph showing percentages of diabetic patients for each age category.
 The age was divided into different categories with 5-year intervals.
 The age-group 51-55 had highest percentages of diabetic patients.
 There was only 1 data for age-group >70.
-When this group (>70) was considered then the age group 21-25 had the lowest percentages of diabetes patients.
+When this group (>70) was not considered then the age group 21-25 had the lowest percentages of diabetes patients.